Boolector/btor2tools/README.md

 From the Btor2Tools root directory configure and build as follows:
 ```
 ./configure.sh
+cd build
 make
 ```
 For more build configuration options of Btor2Tools, see `configure.sh -h`.

-All binaries (btorsim, catbtor) are generated into directory `btor2tools/bin`, and all libraries (libbtor2parser.a, libbtor2parser.so) are generated into directory `btor2tools/build`.
+All binaries (btorsim, catbtor) are generated into directory `build/bin`, and all libraries (libbtor2parser.a, libbtor2parser.so) are generated into directory `build/lib`.

 Usage